What is Cornelia de Lange syndrome?

 Early intervention services for children with Cornelia de Lange syndrome

-The team of professionals involved in supporting you and your child might include paediatricians, gastroenterologists, cardiologists, audiologists, physiotherapists, speech pathologists, occupational therapists and special education teachers.
+You and your child will probably work with many health and other professionals as part of your child’s early intervention.
+These professionals might include paediatricians, gastroenterologists, cardiologists, audiologists, physiotherapists, speech pathologists, occupational therapists and special education teachers.

 Financial support for children with Cornelia de Lange syndrome

 If your child has a confirmed diagnosis of Cornelia de Lange syndrome, your child can get support under the National Disability Insurance Scheme (NDIS).
-The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like wheelchairs.
+The NDIS helps you get services and support in your community.
+It also gives you funding for things like early intervention therapies or one-off items like wheelchairs.

 Looking after yourself and your family

-If your child has Cornelia de Lange syndrome, it’s easy to get caught up in looking after him.
-But it’s important to look after your own wellbeing too.
-If you’re physically and mentally well, you’ll be better able to care for your child.
+Although it’s easy to get caught up in looking after your child with Cornelia de Lange syndrome, it’s important to look after your own wellbeing too.
+If you take care of yourself, you’ll be better able to care for your child.

 If you need support, you could start by talking with your GP or a genetic counsellor.
 You can also get support from organisations like Cornelia de Lange Syndrome Association (Australasia), Genetic Alliance Australia and Genetic Support Network of Victoria.